CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 ..
 Note::

-	The `-d` flag enables detached mode, which detaches the running container from the terminal/shell and returns your prompt after the container starts.
+	The ``-d`` flag enables detached mode, which detaches the running container from the terminal/shell and returns your prompt after the container starts.

 So, what happens when you run this command?

-Since the image doesn't exist on your Docker host (laptop), the Docker daemon first fetches it from the registry and then runs it as a container.
+Since the image doesn't exist on your Docker host (laptop/computer), the Docker daemon first fetches it from the registry and then runs it as a container.

 Now that the server is running, do you see the website?
 What port is it running on?
 And more importantly, how do you access the container directly from our host machine?

-Actually, you probably won't be able to answer any of these questions yet! ☺ In this case, the client didn't tell the Docker Engine to publish any of the ports, so you need to re-run the `docker run` command to add this instruction.
+Actually, you probably won't be able to answer any of these questions yet! ☺ In this case, the client didn't tell the Docker Engine to publish any of the ports, so you need to re-run the ``docker run`` command to add this instruction.

 Let's re-run the command with some new flags to publish ports and pass your name to the container to customize the message displayed.
-We'll use the `-d` option again to run the container in detached mode.
+We'll use the ``-d`` option again to run the container in detached mode.

 First, stop the container that you have just launched.
 In order to do this, we need the container ID.

 Since we ran the container in detached mode, we don't have to launch another terminal to do this.
-Run `docker ps` to view the running containers.
+Run ``docker ps`` to view the running containers.

 .. code-block:: bash